whitneypenn/machine-learning-capstone/README.md

     #re-assign each data point to minimize dissimilarity between the data point and the centroids
 ```

 Dissimilarity is calculated between each data point and the centroid.
-A value of one is given to features that are categorial mis-matches, and a value of 0 is given to the features that match.
+A value of 1 is given to features that are categorial mis-matches, and a value of 0 is given to the features that match.
 The dissimilarity is a summation of those values, so the larger
 the number of mismatches of categorical values between the data point and the centroid is, the more dissimilar the two objects.
 [More Information Here.](http://www.irma-international.org/viewtitle/10828/)

 The cost function is defined as the sum distance of all points to their respective cluster centroids, so it's the total dissimilarity of all the points to their respective cluster centroids.
 Much like with SSE and k-means clustering, you're looking for an inflection point.

 ![](images/cost_with_k_modes_using_right_data_random_init.png)

-#### Recommendations Methodology:
+#### Recommendations Using 100 Clusters:
-A new project is assigned a cluster, then three other projects from that cluster are returned.

 | Seed Project Title | Recommendation 1 | Recommendation 2 | Recommendation 3 |
 | --- | --- | --- | --- |
 | Civics + Economics = Fun Learning!| Boomwhacking Our Way To Understanding Sound Waves | Dress to Impress! | Give Us a Boost and Recharge Our Learning |